wp-plugins/wp-survey-and-poll/readme.txt

  = Parallax Effect =
  WordPress Survey and Poll grant you an amazing fixed display on the frontend with a special scroll effect.
 In the most cases, the modal windows are display as a fixed position, the survey window slowly follows the scroll direction with a smooth animation.

- = Lock Screen, Offer Download Link =
+ = Lock the Screen =
- It is possible to easily lock the screen and force the users to fill out the survey or you can offer any link at the end of the survey.
-These features helps you to increase the number of filled surveys on your website.
+ It is possible to easily lock the screen and force the users to fill out the survey for unlocking the content.
+This feature helps you to increase the number of filled surveys on your website.

  == Features ==